The Bankrate promise

 How to lower your rate if you are a high-risk driver

-High-risk auto insurance in New York certainly costs more, but that doesn’t mean there aren’t any strategies that can help lower your premium.
-It helps to:
+High-risk car insurance in NY certainly costs more, but that doesn’t mean there aren’t any strategies that can help lower your premium.
+If you are considered a high-risk driver, it could be worth taking time to assess your current coverage options, search for discounts or take a defensive driving course.
+It also helps to:

-- Drive an older car: New cars typically cost more to replace, which means they can also cost more to insure.
+- Drive an older car: Your vehicle’s make and model can influence your insurance.
+New cars typically cost more to replace, which means they can also cost more to insure.
 For high-risk drivers in New York who need to save, opting for an older vehicle may help you save on rates (especially if it comes with safety features that qualify you for additional discounts).

 - Increase your credit score: In New York, car insurance companies may use credit scores when determining the level of risk a driver represents, with low insurance-based credit ratings resulting in higher rates.
 Improving your credit score may decrease your premium when your policy is up for renewal.